What kind of return can we expect from our 401(k)?

 |Mutual Fund||Ticker Symbol||Description||Average Annual 5-Year Return||Management Expenses|

-One of the most common balanced funds found in 401(k) plans is the Vanguard Wellington, which holds roughly 60% of its assets in stocks and the other 40% in bonds.
+One of the most common balanced funds found in 401(k) plans is the Vanguard Wellington, which holds roughly 60% in stocks and the other 40% in bonds.

-As the world's largest fund, the PIMCO Total Return is another option you're likely to find in your 401(k) plan.
+The PIMCO Total Return (PTTRX) is another fund you're likely to find in your 401(k) plan.

 It holds intermediate-term, investment-grade bonds and seeks to maximize total return while preserving capital.

-It's strictly a bond fund, so you'd want to pair it with an equities fund.
+Because it's strictly a bond fund, you'll want to pair it with an equities fund.

-Benz says you can also easily create your own balanced fund in most plans.
+Benz says you can easily create your own balanced fund in most 401(k) plans.

-If you wanted a traditional 60/40 mix, you would simply direct 60% of your money to a stock fund and 40% to a bond fund.
+If you wanted a traditional 60/40 mix, you would simply direct 60% of your contributions to a stock fund and 40% to a bond fund.
 Or you could be more aggressive and use a 70/30 mix or even more in equities.

 "It's not very difficult to create a diversified and balanced portfolio with the funds in most plans," Benz says.
 "It could be the next-best option for someone trying to find their way in a 401(k) plan without a lot of information."

-A couple of solid equities index funds you're likely to find are the Vanguard Institutional Index Fund (VINIX) and the Fidelity Spartan 500 Index.
+A couple of solid equities funds you may find in your plan include the Vanguard Institutional Index Fund (VINIX) and the Fidelity Spartan 500 Index (FXISIX).

-Both are low-cost funds designed to track the performance of the S&P 500 and give you exposure to the broad stock market.
+Both of these are low-cost funds designed to track the performance of the S&P 500 and provide exposure to the broad stock market.

-Over the past five years, both funds have averaged a 7% return.
+Over the past five years, these funds have averaged a 15% return.